24 July 2023

 Let's examine three potential storage setups and their impact on performance, redundancy, and scalability to determine the optimal location for our media files.

-Unraid Parity-Protected Array
+No ZFS - Using the Unraid Parity-Protected Array

 Pros: